• Australia

 Editor’s Note: My husband and I bank with Commonwealth Bank and find them fantastic!
 They are very customer focused and regularly keep in touch, which is very refreshing for a bank.
 Their fees are very competitive, so they are an all round good choice.
 We both recommend Commonwealth to any friends heading to Australia.

-The Commonwealth Bank is Australia’s leading provider of integrated financial services including retail banking, premium banking, business banking, institutional banking, funds management, superannuation, insurance, investment and sharebroking products and services.
+The Commonwealth Bank is Australia’s leading provider of integrated financial services, including retail banking, premium banking, business banking, institutional banking, funds management, superannuation, insurance, investment and sharebroking products and services.
 The Group is one of the largest listed companies on the Australian Stock Exchange and is included in the Morgan Stanley Capital Global Index.
 Find out more about getting an Australian Bank Account here.

 Our history dates back over 175 years.
-We are committed to building lasting partnerships with our customers, shareholders and communities in 32 countries in Australia, New Zealand, throughout Asia and the Pacific, and in the Middle East, Europe and America.
+We are committed to building lasting partnerships with our customers, shareholders and communities in 32 countries in Australia, New Zealand, Asia and the Pacific, and the Middle East, Europe and America.

 We provide a range of banking and financial products and services to around 8 million customers.
 We employ 48,000 people worldwide.